PardeepChahar/Jenkins-Notes/index.md

 This Task (Task 1) is given by Mr. Vimal Daga (LinuxWorld Informatics Pvt.
-Ltd.) for issuing the certificate for the Research Based Jenkins Traning
+Ltd.) for issuing the certificate for the Research Based Jenkins Training